 Polymetal completed 421 km of exploration drilling in 2017, up 48% year-on-year as the scope of exploration expanded to include new assets, mostly Prognoz and Nezhda, in addition to continued exploration efforts at existing operations.

-- Saum and Pesherny at Voro
+- Saum and Pescherny at Voro

-- Levoberezhny and Kundumi at Okhotsk hub
+- Levoberezhny at Svetloye

-- Primorskoye and Perevalnoye (revaluation) at Dukat
+- Perevalnoye and Lunnoye deep horizons at Dukat